kroyee/type-generator/README.md

 ## Simple type generator

-Uses handlebars to generate type for multiple languages from a common definition
+Uses handlebars to generate types for multiple languages from a common definition.

-Currently two pre-written templates for types with serialization in TypeScript and C++ exists
+Currently two pre-written templates for types with serialization in TypeScript and C++ exists.

 Handles basic types like